-The Board finds based upon a preponderance of the credible evidence that the claimant did meet her burden of demonstrating that she was able, available, and actively seeking work within the meaning of
+The Board finds based upon a preponderance of the credible evidence that as of August 29, 2010, with respect to the issue of her schooling, the claimant has met her burden of demonstrating that she was able, available, and actively seeking work within the meaning of Robinson v.

-Robinson v.
 Md.
 Empl.
 Sec.
 Bd., 202 Md.
 515 (1953) and §8-903.
-The decision shall be reversed for the reasons stated herein.
+The decision shall be reversed.